KaifScripts/DevVault/README.md

 Open the index.html file in a web browser.
 Click on a cell to place your mark (X or O).
 Alternate turns between players until one wins or the game is a draw.

+APPDEV
+Open the index.html file in a web browser.
+JS is incomplete :( (still learning)